Degsy81/degsypedia/docs/the_basics/daily_tasks_alliance.md

-# Things you should do every day tohelp yourself
+# Things you should do every day to help the alliance